ladonskliarov/ly_odesa/README.md

 <h1>LY.Odesa🍽</h1>
-<p>Project that was created for dish business in Odesa, Ukraine.</p>
+<p>Project has been created for an existing dish business in Odesa, Ukraine.</p>
+<p>App avalaible at Firebase web-hosting.
+For now, you can order product and you will take a feedback for order.
+You can login into the app and you will not need to fill the order form, it will be filled automatically.
+App has communication with NovaPoshta API for delivery data for users.</p>
+<p>For next features: Testing, Search&Filtering, Admin Page, Bonus Card, Splash Screen(with shared_preference), AR for avaible products to this idea.</p>

 <h1>Stack of technology:</h1>